 “As a missiologist, it brings me joy to see the Church lead in seeking to better reflect the imago dei (image of God) by uniting believers across cultures...”

 Your church can take steps to change this.
-God has called the bride of Christ to embrace a biblical vision of diversity that transcends ethnicity, class, and culture.
+God has called the bride of Christ to embrace a biblical vision of diversity — one that embraces and bridges across lines of difference in ethnicity, class, and culture.

 The Institute for Cross-Cultural Mission has developed a comprehensive strategy designed to train ministry leaders for effective cross-cultural engagement.